Revisiting Skeleton-based Action Recognition: Introduction

-While showing encouraging results in previous works, GCN-based methods are limited in the following aspects: 1) \emph{Robustness:} While GCN directly handles coordinates of human joints, its recognition ability is significantly affected by the distribution shift of coordinates, which can often occur when applying a different pose estimator to acquire the coordinates.
-Therefore a small perturbation in coordinates often leads to completely different predictions~\cite{zhu2019robust}.
-2) \emph{Interoperability:} Previous works have shown that representations from different modalities, such as RGB, optical flows, and skeletons are complementary.
+While encouraging results have been observed, GCN-based methods are limited in the following aspects: (1) \emph{Robustness:} While GCN directly handles coordinates of human joints, its recognition ability is significantly affected by the distribution shift of coordinates, which can often occur when applying a different pose estimator to acquire the coordinates.
+A small perturbation in coordinates often leads to completely different predictions~\cite{zhu2019robust}.
+(2) \emph{Interoperability:} Previous works have shown that representations from different modalities, such as RGB, optical flows, and skeletons, are complementary.
 Hence, an effective combination of such modalities can often result in a performance boost in action recognition.
-However, the graphical form of the skeleton representation makes it difficult to be fused with other modalities, especially in early or low-level stages, thus limiting the effectiveness of the combination.
-3) \emph{Scalability:} In addition, since GCN regards every human joint as a node, the complexity of GCN scales linearly with the number of persons, limiting its applicability to tasks that involve multiple persons, such as group activity recognition.
+However, GCN is operated on an irregular graph of skeletons, making it difficult to fuse with other modalities that are often represented on regular grids, especially in the early stages.
+(3) \emph{Scalability:} In addition, since GCN regards every human joint as a node, the complexity of GCN scales linearly with the number of persons, limiting its applicability to scenarios that involve multiple persons, such as group activity recognition.

-In this paper, we propose a novel framework \textbf{PoseC3D} that serves as a competitive alternative to GCN-based approaches.
-In particular, PoseC3D focuses on 2D skeletons considering the performance of pose estimators as shown in Figure~\ref{fig:2Dvs3D}, which will be reformulated as 2D heatmaps of skeleton joints rather than graphs.
-2D heatmaps at different timesteps will be stacked along the temporal dimension to form a 3D heatmap volume.
-PoseC3D then adopts a 3D convolutional neural network on top of the 3D heatmap volume to recognize actions.
-The main differences between the proposed PoseC3D and GCN-based approaches are summarized in Table~\ref{tab:diff}.
+In this paper, we propose a novel framework \textbf{PoseConv3D} that serves as a competitive alternative to GCN-based approaches.
+In particular, PoseConv3D takes as input 2D poses obtained by modern pose estimators shown in Figure~\ref{fig-2Dvs3D}.
+The 2D poses are represented by stacks of heatmaps of skeleton joints rather than coordinates operated on a human skeleton graph.
+The heatmaps at different timesteps will be stacked along the temporal dimension to form a 3D heatmap volume.
+PoseConv3D then adopts a 3D convolutional neural network on top of the 3D heatmap volume to recognize actions.
+Main differences between PoseConv3D and GCN-based approaches are summarized in Table~\ref{tab-diff}.